sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

  * read/write permission management for groups with roles (teacher is able to read notebooks, but students are not able to read each others)
  * ...

+=== Community Tools ===
+ * Enhance publishing of Notebook documents (i.e. like on [[http://www.sagenb.org/pub]]).
+Wiki-like platform for editing notebooks for publishing mathematical, physical, statistical and other content.
+Also, to efficiently exchange usage examples, tips and ideas.

 === Interfaces to Sage ===

 Make it easier to call Sage from other applications.